green-api/whatsapp-api-client-js/README.md

 ## Authentification

 Sending WhatsApp message like any other call to the API requires account registered on [green-api.com](https://green-api.com) and authentication completed on mobile WhatsApp app.
-To register account you have to proceed here: [green-api.co/m#section-connect](https://green-api.com/#section-connect).
+To register account you have to proceed here: [green-api.com/#section-connect](https://green-api.com/#section-connect).
 After registering you wll get own unique pair of ID_INSTANCE and API_TOKEN_INSTANCE keys.

-WhatsApp mobile app authentication may be achived in thwo ways:
+WhatsApp mobile app authentication may be achived in two ways:
 1. Easiest way is using green-api web-interface via scanning QR (Barcode) code generated on https://api.green-api.com/waInstance{{ID_INSTANCE}}/{{API_TOKEN_INSTANCE}}, where ``ID_INSTANCE`` and ``API_TOKEN_INSTANCE`` are unique keys acquired on [green-api.com](https://green-api.com)

-2. Invoking REST API method [instance.scanqrcode (websocket)](https://documenter.getpostman.com/view/11185176/Szme3xf1?version=latest#048e8f7c-5bf1-4655-a719-c2d2ee78c676) directly.
+2. Invoking REST API method [instance.scanqrcode (websocket)](https://green-api.com/documents/green-api.html#82fcbe04-233f-492d-baf1-098f340bc0dc) directly.
 You need to scan QR code from WhatsApp and send it via websocket by invoking this method.
 You need to invoke the instance.scanqrcode directly which means that the method is not implemented in the library now.

 ## Examples